 Operation

 The mini-z use a surface mount MOSFET or FETs in a SO-8 packaging.
 Two identical fets are needed to control the motor.
 Each fet chip contains a N-channel and a P-channel switch.
-The reason for both N channel and P channel is because a MOSFET works differently than a light switch.
-You can put a light switch before or after the lamp, and it will still work.
-For mosfets, if you want to put a switch in front of the motor (positive side), you need a P-channel mosfet.
-Use a N-channel mosfet for the negative side.
+The reason for both N channel and P channel is because a MOSFET works differently than a contact switch.
+For a MOSFET, you have to decide whether to put it in front of the motor or after the motor.
+You will use a different FET for each case.
+If you want to put a switch in front of the motor (positive side), you need a P-channel (PNP) MOSFET.
+Use a N-channel (NPN) MOSFET for the negative side of the motor.
+(Easy way to remember is P for positive, so is on positive side.
+N is negative, so is on negative side.)

-The reason for having two chips each with a p and n channel mosfet is so the can can go in reverse.
-One set of p and n channel mosfet controls the forward speed.
-The other set of n and p channel mosfet controls reverse.
-Presumably, the computer on the car turns on one set of mosfet or the other.
+The reason for having two chips each with a p and n channel FET is so the car can go in reverse.
+A pair of p and n channels FET turns on at the same time to give forward speed.
+The other pair of n and p FET will turn on for reverse.
+Presumably, the computer on the car turns on one set of FET or the other.
 If both gets turned on at the same time then there would be a short.
-Same reason if you solder one of the source connection where there is battery voltage to one of the gate, that mosfet is permanently turned on, and will create a short when it is not suppose to get turned on.

 Picture of board shows flow of power thru the MOSFET chip on the mini-z board.
 Signal wire instructs each of the two individual MOSFETs on the chip to turn on.
 The power wire connects to the battery.
 By turning on the the right P and N channel MOSFET on the chip, the car can go forwar or reverse.